jackson15j/android_test/README.md

   raise a network exception if you try to do network calls in the UI thread.
 To fix, you must create a new thread.
 Async-Tasks library is one way of doing this easily.
+* Common behaviour for files to read config from (eg.
+  `local.properties`), is to place them in either:
+  `app/src/main/assets`, or: `app/src/main/res/raw`.
+Others have said
+  root of the project, but haven't gotten this to work for me yet.

 Books
 =====